 How do I claim a discretionary housing payment ?

 A questionnaire is available from the Benefits Section, it requests details of your income and expenditure and other information relevant to making a decision on your claim.
 You can also download a form.
+You can also apply online here:

 What cannot be covered by a discretionary housing payment ?